tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 [~3800 km vs 45K sq km](https://en.wikipedia.org/wiki/Geography_of_Estonia)),
 in addition a ton of smaller islands, and a couple of bigger lakes, so when it comes to vector data of administrative boundaries these will have quite some nodes.
-I guess the situation is even worse for other Nordic countries, but that's not what this writeup is about...
+I guess the situation is even worse for other Nordic countries or really any other sea-side country, but that's not what this writeup is about...

 A few weeks ago I stumbled upon a case where we needed the lowest level administrative unit borders to be rendered as vectors on an OpenLayers powered